committedpro/hitpay-payment-gateway-for-wordpress/Readme.md

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'HitPay Payment Gateway'
+2. Search for 'HitPay Payment Gateway for WordPress'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard